 This means that healthy testosterone levels can support a more active metabolism.
 If your levels are lower than they should be, you might find that your metabolism feels a bit sluggish, making it harder to manage your weight.
 For women, even small changes in testosterone can impact how effectively their bodies process energy and utilize nutrients, which is why a comprehensive look at hormone health is so beneficial for sustained performance.

-Its Role in Fat Storage and Building Muscle
+How It Affects Fat Storage and Muscle Growth

 Testosterone is well-known for its role in building and maintaining lean muscle mass, and this is just as true for women as it is for men, albeit at different physiological levels.
 Muscle tissue is more metabolically active than fat tissue, meaning it burns more calories even at rest.
 So, by supporting muscle development, testosterone indirectly helps keep your metabolism humming and makes it easier to maintain a healthy weight.